 Working Editorial Press:

-Complimentary editorial press registration is available to qualified journalists (reporters, editors, freelance writers, bloggers and news photographers, producers, etc.) who are solely attending the show in an editorial capacity and represent a recognized media outlet.Editorial Press Register Now
+Complimentary editorial press registration is available to qualified journalists (reporters, editors, freelance writers, bloggers, news photographers, producers and production companies taping for a show in current production and booked to air on a recognized network, etc.) who are solely covering the show in an editorial capacity and represent a recognized media outlet.Editorial Press Register Now

 Press Credential Requirements

 All press registrations will be reviewed, and each registrant is subject to approval.
 You may be asked to provide additional information or supporting verification before press credentials are issued.
 NAHB and NKBA reserve the right to deny press access if sufficient credentials are not provided.

 Print & Online Media:

 Reporters, editors and other editorial staff from a print or online media outlet must be able to show either a masthead from a current print publication listing you as an editorial contact, or supply a bylined article published within the last quarter.

 Freelance writers must provide a bylined article related to the housing industry that was published within six months prior to registration.
 Additionally, to qualify for press credentials, the freelance writer must have written a minimum of three published articles within the last year in an accredited media outlet.